 Mouth cancer usually starts in the cells lining the mouth.
 The most common sites are the lips, tongue and/or floor of the mouth.
 Smoking and drinking alcohol are known risk factors.
-Mouth cancer is easily cured if treated in its earlier stages.
+Mouth cancer’s prognosis is typically better when detected and treated in its earlier stages.

 At High Dental, we take the examination of the oral tissues of the mouth seriously.
 At your regular recall and oral examination, we routinely screen the soft tissues of the mouth.
 We are pleased to add ORAL ID to our most recent diagnostic tool.
 This enhances our 6 monthly oral check up!